Azure-Samples/azureai-assistant-tool/config/instructions/function_spec.md

 ## Pre-requisites for processing
-- User requests to create some function.
-Examples, "Create function that generates random number", "Create function that returns current weekday" etc.
+- User requests to create a function.
+Example requests, "Create function that generates random number", "Create function that returns current weekday" etc.
-- If user requests something totally different, then you shall instruct the user what input you need in order to process the request.
+- If user requests something else than function creation, then you shall instruct the user what input you need in order to process the request.

 ## Requirements
 1. You are required of creating a function specification of given user input.